deepsquare-io/deepsquare-client/README.md

 ## Introduction

-The essence of the DeepSquare Grid lies in its **workflows**.
+The essence of the DeepSquare Grid lies in its [workflows](https://docs.deepsquare.run/workflow/getting-started/part-1-helloworld).
 These workflows break down operations to be run on the Grid into simple steps, facilitating easy access to high-performance computing resources.

-Begin your journey with our platform by following the Get Started guide below

 For a glimpse into the variety of jobs you can run on the DeepSquare Grid, peruse our [workflow catalog](https://github.com/deepsquare-io/workflow-catalog).
 It showcases a broad array of examples demonstrating the platform's capabilities.